 Production

 Another thing to watch for on that initial office tour is numbers.
-How prominent is the office culture are production goals?
+How prominent are the office culture’s production goals?
 Every practice has them, and they are a necessity.
 Still, does it seem like the prominent focus?
 I like to ask a potential office about their production tracking and find out ahead of time what the expectations regarding production will be for me as a hygienist in the practice.

 Will product sales be a major part of the job?
 Some offices expect that every patient should leave having purchased a dental product of some sort, while others take the approach that patients should be offered products purely based on their oral health care needs.